sunshine69/go-ai-chat/README.md

 - Ubuntu 25.10 with Wayland and windows manage is labwc
 - No VScode, even not chrome, I can aford one tab Edge browser.
-Some times I push to the edge of ram usage, no GPU referencing for that hardware, set graphic menory only 1G to maximize RAM
+Some times I push to the edge of ram usage, no GPU referencing for that hardware, set graphic memory only 1G to maximize RAM
 - Development using vim and vim golang inside a tmux session
 - Using this ai chat with mcp (trying to do the lack of vscode + continue)
-- I can aford these models run with llama-server (build it myself to optimize for CPU)
+- I can aford these models run with llama-server (build llama.cpp myself to optimize for native CPU)
   - Qwen3-Coder-Next-APEX-I-Mini.gguf 70B
   - gemma-4-26B-A4B-it-UD-Q5_K_XL.gguf
   - Qwen3.6-35B-A3B-Uncensored-HauhauCS-Aggressive-Q4_K_P.gguf